Punta Arenas: Geography

 Except Dawson Island, which had a population of about 301 in 2002, the islands are largely uninhabited.
 Clarence Island had a population of five.

 Climate

-Due to its far southern latitude, Punta Arenas has a subpolar oceanic climate (Köppen climate classification Cfc) bordering on a tundra climate.
+Due to its far southern latitude, Punta Arenas has a subpolar oceanic climate (Köppen climate classification Cfc, Trewartha climate classification Eolk).
 The seasonal temperature in Punta Arenas is greatly moderated by its proximity to the ocean, with average lows in July near -1 °C and highs in January of 14 °C.